-For a long time mankind has used solar energy to meet his daily energy requirement.
+For a long time, mankind has used solar energy to meet his daily energy requirement.
 Some of the order solar technologies include space heating and domestic water heating.
-For instance, space heating and domestic at low temperature without greenhouse effect have been known for millennium while not very long ago higher temperatures have been obtained using the greenhouse effect.
-Today, solar domestic hot water is the most common application which uses solar collectors an alternative to the electric geyser.
-In this method hot water is stored in an insulated tank for later use.
+For instance, space heating and domestic at low temperatures without the greenhouse effect have been known for a millennium while not very long ago higher temperatures have been obtained using the greenhouse effect.
+Today, solar domestic hot water is the most common application which uses solar collectors as an alternative to the electric geyser.
+In this method, hot water is stored in an insulated tank for later use.

 The first applications were initially for satellites and then for remote professional applications, rural electrification, mainly starting in the 80s and during the 90s.
 Over the past few decades, the advances have been very gradual and have followed a clear learning curve.
 The costs of photovoltaic systems are constantly decreasing due to innovation and increasingly high volume production, while efficiency has constantly improved.
 Currently, electricity costs from large power plants in Europe are now averaging between 0.10€/kWh (ZMK 1.05), but it should be possible to have figures below 0.05€/kWh (ZMK0.52) in the sunniest countries among which Zambia is included.
 This is lower than the expected tariff of ZMK 0.89 for the second block effected in September 2017.

-As at now the big thing is that cost of Solar PV is competitive against the traditional electricity generation mix in many parts of the world.
+As of now, the big thing is that the cost of Solar PV is competitive against the traditional electricity generation mix in many parts of the world.
 This is attributed to the expansion of the Solar Module industry that has massively increased production capacities mainly in China to reduce production costs of key components.
-Solar PV modules in 2015 cost up to 80% less than at the end of 2009.
-On the other hand other traditional generation costs are on an increasing trend, even more if and when carbon contribution is fairly included in costs to benefits calculations.
+Solar PV modules were in 2015 cost up to 80% less than at the end of 2009.
+On the other hand, other traditional generation costs are on an increasing trend, even more, if and when carbon contribution is fairly included in costs to benefits calculations.
 The potential to further reduce costs is quite large for Solar PV and its applications.

 Today, newer grid-connected applications have been developed which include grid integration, grid support, positive energy buildings, and solar mobility.
-In a possible future scenario on photovoltaic, will be the gradual integration of solar panels directly in to final products such as roofing components (tiles, slates), cladding systems or within sidewalks, lanes or roads an innovation already taking place in other countries as well as Zambia on a small scale.
-These, innovations will only be appreciated if the construction industry and society is conscious and aware of these developments and plan for the future.
+In a possible future scenario on photovoltaic, will be the gradual integration of solar panels directly into final products such as roofing components (tiles, slates), cladding systems or within sidewalks, lanes or roads an innovation already taking place in other countries as well as Zambia on a small scale.
+These innovations will only be appreciated if the construction industry and society are conscious and aware of these developments and plans for the future.